 Happy Sunday you guys!

-This article is actually one of the last from my Canada-series… But I promise it should not disappoint!
+This article is actually one of the last from my Canada-series.
+But I promise it should not disappoint!
 We spent the last few days of our Canada trip to Ottawa, Ontario.
-But on the way there we got to enjoy one of the best attraction of the whole trip: meeting the Canadian wildlife!
+But on the way there, we got to enjoy one of the best attraction in this whole trip… Meeting the Canadian wildlife!

 The Omega park is not just some kind of a zoo.
 No. It is more like a safari, where you stay (warm) in your car and just drive through the different areas of the park where animals are staying.
 The scenery is absolutely perfect and there are so many animals – living in Canada, so don’t expect elephants and giraffes ’cause you not gonna find them!